JordanDevCodes/Netflix_Clone_Website/README.md

 ![Netflix Clone Screenshot](https://github.com/JordanDevCodes/Netflix_Clone_Website/blob/main/Images/Screenshot.png)

+## 📌 Note

+This project is for educational and demonstration purposes only.
+Not for commercial use.

 ## 👨‍💻 Author

 - **Name:** Jordan Kujur
 - **GitHub:** [@JordanDevCodes](https://github.com/JordanDevCodes)

-## 📜 License

-This project is for educational and demonstration purposes only.
-Not for commercial use.